 If your team plays in the USA and Mexico: Same approach — separate USA and Mexico eSIMs.
 The US-Mexico border crossing is common for fans attending matches in both countries.

-Pro tip: Buy all three plans before you fly.
-Install all three at home.
-Switch between them as needed at each border crossing.
+Pro tip: Buy your plan before you fly.
+Install at home.
+Land connected.

 Stadium Connectivity — What to Expect on Match Day